wystewart/comskip/README.md

 # Comskip
 This is a basic container that wraps the [Comskip](https://github.com/erikkaashoek/Comskip) and [Comchap](https://github.com/BrettSheleski/comchap) utilities.
 It utilizes a REST api endpoint to accept filenames for the commercial skipping process.
 I'm using it with the following workflow:

-1. OTA shows get recorded by [Jellyin](https://jellyfin.org/) and saved into a *DVR* directory on an NFS share
+1. OTA shows get recorded by [Jellyin](https://jellyfin.org/) or Emby and saved into a *DVR* directory on a share
-2. A Jellyfin post processing script uses *curl* to make a call to this API endpoint
+2. A Jellyfin/Emby post processing script uses *curl* to make a call to this API endpoint
-3. After receiving the API call it uses the Comskip utility to remove commercials
+3. After receiving the API call it uses the Comskip utility to detect commercials
 4. Once the commercial skipping process is complete another post processing script can be called

 Doing it this way allows me to let an external container separate from Jellyfin handle the commerical skipping procedure.
 This can be run on a separate machine as long as there is a volume mount from this container to the NFS share.